-These are just a few of the words that I would use to describe Singapore.
+These are just a few of the words that I would use to describe my first trip to Singapore.
 I found this city absolutely amazing!
 This is the only place in Asia that I would say I would actually consider living in.
 I will tell you why…

 Singapore is a complete contrast to the rest of Asia that I have visited.
 It is immaculately clean, it is extremely modern, has outstanding architecture and has a very commercial feel about it.
 I would say it is a cross between New York and London , but in Asia.
 English is the first language there too, and there are so many English shops there, so many places to stay…it really was like being at home!!